lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 .. literalinclude:: code_examples/python_run_active_learning.py

-After running the code we have to make sure we have a running Lightly worker to process the job.
+After running the code we have to make sure we have a running Lightly Worker to process the job.
 We can start a Lightly Worker using the following command